MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Office-365-custom-connectors.md

 ## Considerations when using Connectors in Teams

-* New connections cannot be configured for the following connectors.
+* You cannot configure new connections for the following connectors:

   * Aha!
   * Airbrake